Skip to content

 2. ACH, Direct Debit and Bacs payment processing time

-Many customers prefer to make electronic bank payments directly from one account to another.
+Many customers prefer electronic bank payments directly from one account to another.
 In the United States, bank customers use the ACH or Automated Clearing House network to move money.
-ACH payments include credits, or push payments, and debits, or pull payments.
+ACH payments include credits, push payments, debits, or pull payments.

 Pros of ACH payments: